 Japanese green tea, anyone?
 Too bitter?
 No problem!
 You can get green tea-flavored sweets in a million different ways!
 One of the most popular ways to eat matcha—green tea powder—is in Japanese soft cream.
 Don’t let your eyes fool you—this isn’t frozen yogurt.
 Japanese soft cream is made from just that—cream!
 The cone pictured above is flavored with matcha powder, and it is a great, bittersweet treat to enjoy on a summer day!

 Taiyaki is a Japanese festival food, but it’s so popular that you don’t need to go to a festival to try it.
-Taiyaki is made from a batter similar to a pancake’s, grilled into the shape of a fish, and filled with things like sweet bean paste, custard, or chocolate!
+Taiyaki is made from a pancake-like batter and grilled into the shape of a fish, and filled with things like sweet bean paste, custard, or chocolate!

 This refreshing and seasonal Japanese food is typically served during the hot months.
 Kakigori is often called ‘Japanese shaved ice,’ but this isn’t that carnival food you may have tried before!
 With Kakigori, you won’t find huge chunks of brain freeze-inducing ice clumps.
 Instead, the ice is shaved down into fluffy snowflakes.
 Besides, the syrup isn’t neon-colored sugar water that resembles a bio-hazard—this succulent syrup is a reduction made from seasonal summer fruits.